ecesanal03/posystem/README.md

 ```

 Since the backend and the frontend are not connected we have to run them seperately.

+Note: Please make sure to run these commands in the order provided below.

 - In one terminal, run the commands below to run the frontend:
 ```